williamgilpin/howto/howto_github.md

 ```

 7. Create the Pull Request on GitHub.
 Navigate to your forked repository, and click on the "Compare & pull request" button.
 This will take you to the page where you create the pull request.
 After you have filled out the necessary information, click on the "Create pull request" button.
-    + Go to the 'Pull requests' tab on the original [repository to which you are submitting a PR](https://github.com/williamgilpin/cphy)
+    + Go to the "Pull requests" tab on the original [repository to which you are submitting a PR](https://github.com/williamgilpin/cphy)
-    + Click the 'New pull request' button.
+    + Click the "New pull request" button.
-    + Click 'compare across forks' and select your fork and the branch you created.
+    + Look for the link that says "compare across forks," and select your fork and the branch you created.
+The other drop-down menu should be the main branch of the original repository.
-    + Click 'Create pull request'.
+    + Click "Create pull request".
     + Fill out the pull request template with all the necessary details.
-    + Click 'Create pull request' to submit your pull request for review.
+    + Click "Create pull request" to submit your pull request for review.

 Some repositories will include a `CONTRIBUTING.md` file that gives guidance for contributors submitting pull requests.